Trams in Neuchâtel: Past fleet

 The interurban line to Boudry always had a separate fleet from the urban fleet, but one small group of trams began service on the urban system and later moved to the interurban line after closure of the last urban line (3).
 These were cars 81–83, Swiss Standard tram|Swiss Standard trams built in 1947 by Schweizerische Industrie Gesellschaft (SIG) and purchased new by TN.
 These four-axle cars were the only double-ended (bi-directional) Swiss Standard trams ever built.
 They were originally purchased for use on line 1, but were later used on line 3.

 All other trams used on the urban lines were two-axle cars and trailers, most commonly operated in sets of one powered tram and one trailer.
 They were built between 1892 and 1931.
 The last two-axle cars were retired from service when line 3 closed, in 1976.
 Four-axle cars 81–83 of 1947 remained in service, running on line 5.
 They were renumbered 581–583 in 1980.

 For the interurban line, the original fleet consisted of five steam locomotives, nos.
 1–3 built in 1892 and 4–5 built in 1895 and 1898.
 They hauled passenger trailers of two or four axles.
 Locomotives 2, 3 and 5 remained in the fleet until 1903.
 For the introduction of electric tram service on line 5 in 1902, TN acquired seven double-ended, double-truck (four-axle) tramcars and four matching trailers.
 All were built in 1902 by SWS, the motored cars being numbered 41–47 and the trailers 51–54; the latter were renumbered 121–124 in 1911.
 The 1902 cars remained in service for almost 80 years.
 In 1967–68, they were joined by four articulated trams acquired secondhand from Genoa, Italy.
 Built in 1942 by Breda, these had carried numbers 1101–1104 in the Genoa tram system's fleet, and they kept the same numbers in Neuchâtel until 1980.
 They were the only articulated trams ever included in the fleet, and were used exclusively on line 5.

 Except for the soon-to-be-retired 1902 cars, the tram fleet was renumbered into the 500 series in 1980.
 The ex-Genoa Breda cars 1101–1104 became numbers 591–594.
-After the arrival of the new cars in 1981 (see below), Swiss Standard cars 581–583 were relegated to evening service, as were the ex-Genoa cars on the main line to Boudry.
+After the arrival of the new cars in 1981, Swiss Standard cars 581–583 were relegated to evening service, as were the ex-Genoa cars on the main line to Boudry.
 However, the latter were in all-day service on the Cortaillod branch, which became operated as a shuttle service to/from Areuse only (on the main Neuchâtel–Boudry line), needing only one car at a time.
 After closure of the Cortaillod branch in 1984, the ex-Genoa articulated cars and the Swiss Standard cars were seldom needed for service, but remained available.
 They were withdrawn permanently after TN acquired two additional new cars in 1988.